Research Syposium

 The Symposium consists of keynote lectures, oral sessions, quick shot presentations, and networking.
 It enables the sharing of research and accomplishments as well as the review of research being conducted by peers.
 Following each presentation, faculty and students alike can debate the research topic, ask questions, and provide commentary.

-The program is planned and organized with the help of the Symposium Organization Committee that includes Dr. Bellal Joseph, MD (Vice Chair of Surgery), Dr. Kenneth Liechty, MD (Vice Chair of Research), Carlos Zgheib, PhD (Associate Professor), Dr. Abdul Tawab Saljuqi (Research Scientist), Charlotte Smith (Department Administrator), Jessica Montoya (Administrative Support Manager), and Emma Dickey (Marketing Specialist).
+The program is planned and organized with the help of the Symposium Organization Committee that includes Dr. Kenneth Liechty, MD (Vice Chair of Research), Carlos Zgheib, PhD (Associate Professor), Abdul Tawab Saljuqi, PhD (Assistant Director of Research), Charlotte Smith (Department Administrator), Lindsey Aragon (Senior Administrative Coordinator), and Emma Dickey (Marketing Specialist).

 The Organizing Committee will prepare the call for abstracts, which will be disseminated through the DOS research newsletter and all DOS listservs two months before the Symposium.
 Abstracts will be reviewed by a group of experts from different research backgrounds ranging from basic science to clinical research to transitional research.

-Join the Department of Surgery for the 2024 Research Symposium on Wednesday, May 29 from 7 a.m. to 12 p.m. in the Health Sciences Innovation Building lobby.
+Join the Department of Surgery for the 2025 Research Symposium on Wednesday, May 21 from 7 a.m. to 12 p.m. in the Health Sciences Innovation Building forum.

 7:00 - 7:05 a.m: Opening Remarks